colinweiner111/image-certification-workflow/POC-Hybrid-Image-Workshop.md

 **Demo**: Open a browser and navigate to the public IP to show the custom landing page is already there (no post-deployment installation needed).

-**Talking Point**: "The image arrived fully configured with IIS and our landing page.
-No manual setup, no configuration drift, completely reproducible."

 ---

 ### **Part 6: Update the Image & Redeploy**